This is the Quality Management Plan for SQLite.

 SQLite source code is managed using the Fossil version control system.
 Fossil was written specifically to support SQLite development.
 Fossil provides both distributed version control and issue tracking.

 All code is archived on three separate machines: https://www.sqlite.org, https://www2.sqlite.org, https://www3.sqlite.org.
 These machines are located in different cities (Dallas, Newark, and San Francisco, respectively) and managed by two different hosting companies (Linode for the first two and Digital Ocean for the third).
 This diversity is intended to avoid a single point of failure.

 The main machine in Dallas https://www.sqlite.org/ is the primary server and the one that most people use.
 The other two are considered backups.

 In addition to the official repositories, the developers typically keep complete clones of all software on their personal machines.
-And there are uncountable clones scattered about the internet.
+And there are other clones scattered about the internet.

-The SQLite code is broken up into multiple repositories, each described in a separate section below.
+The SQLite source is broken up into multiple repositories, each described in a separate section below.